alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 `Collection::watch`.
 In addition, methods like `Collection::updateMany` and `Collection::findOneAndUpdate` can receive a `Pipeline` instance to run an update.
 Keep in mind that you won't be able to use all available aggregation pipeline stages in update operations.
+Since a pipeline instance could be used everywhere, the builder will allow you to add stages to a pipeline that aren't supported in updates.

 ### Builder Design